snarrenberg/westerparse/docs/start.rst

 How to Get Support
 ------------------

-If you are having issues, please contact me at: snarrenberg@wustl.edu
+If you are having issues, please contact me at: `snarrenberg@wustl.edu <mailto:snarrenberg@wustl.edu?subject=WesterParse%20RTD%20Inquiry>`_
 License
 -------